RocketChat/docs-old/guides/administration/admin-panel/integrations/nextcloud-and-webdav.md

 ![](<../../../../.gitbook/assets/image (647) (1) (1).png>)

-* Fill in the information on the dailogue that appears including the Nextcloud WebDAV url we copied earlier, Nextcloud username and Nextcloud password then **Add new WebDAV Account**
+* Fill in the information on the dialogue that appears including the Nextcloud WebDAV url we copied earlier, Nextcloud username and Nextcloud password then **Add new WebDAV Account**

 ![](<../../../../.gitbook/assets/image (670) (1).png>)

 * When that is successful, refresh your server
-* To access Nexcloud file in RocketChat, click on the plus icon :heavy\_plus\_sign: again and this time, you will see the server you just added.&#x20;
+* To access Nextcloud file in RocketChat, click on the plus icon :heavy\_plus\_sign: again and this time, you will see the server you just added.&#x20;

 ![](<../../../../.gitbook/assets/image (677) (1) (1) (1).png>)

 From here, you have the ability to access and share your Nextcloud files on Rocket.Chat

 ![](<../../../../.gitbook/assets/image (672).png>)